GothEvah/create_solo_session_in_gta/README.md

 - Only usable for 64bit systems atm.

-Just a simple tool made by Kimmedy
+Just a simple tool made by Kimmedy (Ft.
+BGW)